 - Late-payment fees: Movie rental places used to do it, the library still does it, and so do many online loan lenders.
 Being fined for being late is nothing new.
 If you miss a due date, you may incur late fines.

 - Processing fees: This charge essentially amounts to an admin fee for processing your payments during your term.

-- Origination fees: Some online loan lenders may apply additional fees to process your application, approval, and disbursement of funds.
+- Origination fees: Some online loan lenders may apply additional fees to process your loan.

-These are just some of the most common charges you may see in addition to interest.
-But they may not cover them all.
+These are just some of the most common charges you may see in addition to finance charges.
+But this list may not cover them all.

 Read your loan agreement thoroughly to catch any charges.
-If you spot something that doesn’t make sense, ask your financial institution to find how it works with your online loan or line of credit before you sign along the dotted line.
+If you spot something that doesn’t make sense, ask the financial institution to find how it works with the online loan or line of credit before you sign along the dotted line.